 Backlight.
 The illumination for a colour LCD display on digital cameras or phones.

 Banding.
-An artefact of colour gradation in computer imaging.
+An artifact of colour gradation in computer imaging.
 When graduated colours break into larger blocks of a single colour, the smooth look of a proper gradation is reduced.

 Barrel Distortion.
-A common geometric lens distortion causing an aquired image to pucker towards the centre and be rounded along the outer edges.
+A common geometric lens distortion causing an acquired image to pucker towards the centre and be rounded along the outer edges.

 Bit.
 The smallest unit of memory.
 The word comes from binary and digit or 1 and 0.
 Also sometimes known as on and offs.